TubercularOx/darkhaunter/Geekery/minor.md

 **Preferred Pronouns**

-I definitely remember someone presenting a comic where Serini used "he" to refer to Sunny, but after review I've found instead two cases of "them": [one by Serini](https://www.giantitp.com/comics/oots1283.html) (bottom row, middle panel)[^precure], and [one by Blackwing](https://www.giantitp.com/comics/oots1295.html).
+After review I've found two cases of "them": [one by Serini](https://www.giantitp.com/comics/oots1283.html) (bottom row, middle panel)[^precure], and [one by Blackwing](https://www.giantitp.com/comics/oots1295.html).
+I did not find any cases of him or her.

+If you have an example of pronouns applying to Sunny, send me a PM on the forum.

 [^precure]: Thank you to Precure for finding this one.